paradigm-lab/Python-Programmes-/README.md

 	-> Web Scraping
 	-> Automation

+Python Interpreter
+	-> Knows how to execute Python code
+	-> Translates our program into machine readable binary code

 					Here are python programmes
 This python program are set from beginner programmes to more complex programs